linux-system-roles/mssql/README.md

 ### `mssql_tcp_port`

-The port that MSSQL listens on.
+The port that SQL Server listens on.

-If you define this variable, the role configures MSSQL with the defined TCP port.
+If you define this variable, the role configures SQL Server with the defined TCP port.

-If you do not define this variable when installing MSSQL, the role configures MSSQL to listen on the MSSQL default TCP port `1443`.
+If you do not define this variable when installing SQL Server, the role configures SQL Server to listen on the SQL Server default TCP port `1443`.

-If you do not define this variable when configuring running MSSQL, the role does not change the TCP port setting on MSSQL.
+If you do not define this variable when configuring running SQL Server, the role does not change the TCP port setting on SQL Server.

 Default: `null`